google/fuzzer-test-suite/README.md

 challenges for bug finding tools.

-The current version supports [libFuzzer](http://libFuzzer.info), in future versions we exect to support [AFL](http://lcamtuf.coredump.cx/afl/) and potentially other fuzzing engines.
+The current version supports [libFuzzer](http://libFuzzer.info), in future versions we expect to support [AFL](http://lcamtuf.coredump.cx/afl/) and potentially other fuzzing engines.

 # See also